The Invariant Measures of some Infinite Interval Exchange Maps: Quadrants and shrinking sequences

-In this section, we will see that this condition is essentially equivalent to saying that each $\rhoa{g_i}(\bm \theta)$ lies in some specific quadrant depending on the shrinking sequence.
-This section culminates with a proof of theorem \ref{thm:operator_theorem}.
+Because $G$ is a free group, it is natural to identify each $g \in G$ with its unique expression as a reduced word in the generators.
+This is equivalent to identifying $g$ with a geodesic segment in the Cayley graph joining $e \in G$ to $g \in G$.
+In this context, it is natural to consider $\tilde G$ which we define to be the free monoid with generating set $\{h,v,h^{-1},v^{-1}\}$.
+That is, $\tilde G$ is the set of all words in these symbols.
+Our expression of $g \in G$ as its unique reduced word gives a set-theoretic embedding $G \hookrightarrow \tilde G$.

-Recall definitions \ref{def:sign_pairs} and \ref{def:quadrants1} of sign pairs and quadrants in $\R^2$. \begin{definition}[Expanding sign action] The group action $\sa:G \times \SP \to \SP$ on the set of sign pairs is the action determined by the following diagram.
+Recall Definitions \ref{def:sign_pairs} and \ref{def:quadrants1} of sign pairs and quadrants in $\R^2$, respectively.
+We define the following action on sign pairs. \begin{definition}[Expanding sign action] The monoid action $\sa:\tilde G \times \SP \to \SP $ on the set of sign pairs is the action determined by action of generators shown in the following diagram.